JulienDefrance/gotransverse-tract-api-rails/README.md

 While we are all gladly contributing to the community...

 This gem is unofficial, may contain bugs, and its use is at your own risk.
-None of the project owners, developers, contributors may be held accountable for any defect or disaster resulting of the use of this gem.
+None of the project owners, developers, contributors may be held accountable for any defect or disaster resulting of the direct or indirect use of this gem.

 ## Installation